Call or Email Tracey between 9am & 5pm on weekdays : 0404 673355

 During our initial phone call, which typically lasts around 15 – 20 minutes, I have the opportunity to connect with you for the first time.
 This conversation allows me to gain insight into your location, understand any concerns you have about your property, learn about your home goals, and determine the most effective way to collaborate within your budget.
 It also gives you the chance to get a sense of who I am and decide if you would like to proceed with an in-person meeting.
 Assuming you are interested in moving forward with a full Interior Design Service and I believe we can accomplish the work within your budget, we will schedule a site visit or initial consultation to further discuss your project.

 Our journey together begins with a comprehensive 1.5-hour consultation, during which we have the opportunity to get acquainted.
 To ensure a personalised experience, I’ll arrive at your door with your preferred coffee order before we embark on a tour of your home.
-Prior to the visit, I’ll request that you share a Pinterest board or presentation showcasing your desired design styles.
-It would also be helpful for you to provide photos of your home and a floor plan, allowing me to come prepared.
+Prior to the visit, I’ll request that you share a Pinterest board or share images showcasing your desired design styles.
+I may also ask you to share photos of your home and a floor plan, allowing me to come prepared.

-Throughout the consultation, I’ll ask numerous questions about your lifestyle, how each space is utilized by you and others, and your aspirations for your home.
+Throughout the consultation, I’ll ask numerous questions about your lifestyle, throw some design ideas at you, discuss your budget and work out your goals for this project.
 I’ll take ample photographs and videos to aid in the design process.
 While the standard consultation duration is 1.5 hours, larger projects may require more time.
-Within a 30km radius, the cost for this session is $475.
-It’s important to note that fees for similar sessions with other Interior Designers typically range from $200 to $700.
+Within a 30km radius, the cost for this session is $475 +gst.
 Should you not feel a strong connection during this consultation, you are under no obligation to continue with the design service.

 Open plan living and dining